Paul Tillich once said, “Doubt is not the opposite of faith; it is one element of faith.” Interesting!

 St. John the Forerunner is jailed because of his unflinching message of moral clarity and bold declaration of timeless truths in the face of a society bent on making excuses for their own embrace of immorality.
 He has staked his life on the timeless truth of God’s wisdom and the identity of our Lord Jesus as the One sent by God to Israel as Messiah.
 And now he is going to be executed!
 In the face of this pressure, he wonders “Am I wrong?”

 First He tells the men John sent to question the Lord “Go and Tell what you See and Hear.”
 You see, doubt isn’t overcome merely by thinking about it.
 Doubt melts in the face of active observation of God’s work in the world.
-Philosophy and mere intellectual pursuit are good but it will never be enough to overcome doubt if it isn’t married to the action!
+Philosophy and mere intellectual pursuit is good but it will never be enough to overcome doubt if it isn’t married to action!
 Some of the most educated people I know are unbelievers!

 Second, Jesus teaches that doubt melts when the Good News is put in action.
 Just as doubt melts in the face of observing the work of God, so doubt melts when real people have their lives actually transformed by the Good News.
 Observation is just the first step in melting doubt.
 The next step comes when the Good News actually affects and transforms your own life.
 The Orthodox faith isn’t a spectator’s sport.
 We are meant to PRACTICE the faith BECAUSE when you do the faith, you are transformed.
 And that melts doubt completely.